jes5199/starloom/docs/cursor/scratchpad.md

 3. Added sun aspect longitude calculation in draw_retrograde
 4. Applied rotation to all coordinate transformations
 5. Updated zodiac divisions to match the new coordinate system

+# Current Task: Fix distance_to_planet variable

+[X] Identified the issue with hardcoded distance_to_planet in painter.py [X] Found that distance should be retrieved from positions data using Quantity.DELTA [X] Updated code to get actual distance from positions data with fallback to 1.0 [X] Added proper error handling for missing position data

+## Notes
+- The distance_to_planet variable was hardcoded to 1.0 in the retrograde period visualization
+- Fixed by retrieving actual distance from positions data using Quantity.DELTA
+- Added fallback to 1.0 if position data is not found for the given time
+- This makes the visualization more accurate by using real astronomical distances